Home | About Us | Regions | Sponsors | Career Center | Collaborate

 The NCURA Education Scholarship Fund (ESF) is an expression of NCURA's commitment to the development of research administrators.
-The Fund was established in 2011 to provide support to members who seek graduate education in research administration.
+The Fund was established in 2011 to provide support to members seeking a master's degree in research administration.

-The ESF is awarding $2500 scholarship(s) to research administrators who have been NCURA members for at least one year and who are currently enrolled in a graduate degree program in research administration.
+The ESF is awarding $2500 scholarship(s) to research administrators who have been NCURA members for at least one year and who are currently enrolled in a master's degree program in research administration.

 · The applicant must be enrolled in a master’s degree program in research administration, or with a concentration in research administration.